 5. Soil Volume – Gallons

-This Soil Volume Weight Swell Calculator makes it easy to calculate the volume of a rectangular hole, the weight and volume of soil removed from the hole, which can be helpful when using a Portable Engine Driven Shop Vacuum and for determining the size of a shop vacuum canister required to hold the removed soil.
+This Soil Volume Weight Swell Calculator makes it easy to calculate the volume of a rectangular hole, the weight and volume of soil removed from the hole, which can be helpful when using a Makita Gasolin and for determining the size of a shop vacuum canister required to hold the removed soil.